Rimini: Trade fairs and conventions

+Industry and produce

 The city's other economic sectors, such as services, commerce, construction industry, have been influenced by the development of tourism.
 Commerce is one of the main economic sectors, thanks to the presence of a large wholesale center, two hypermarkets, department stores, supermarkets and hundreds of shops and boutiques.
 Industry, less developed than tourism and services, includes various companies active in food industry, woodworking machineries, building constructions, furnishing, clothing and publishing.
 Notable companies are Bimota (motorcycles), SCM (woodworking machines), Trevi S.p.A. (electronic goods).
 Rimini is also seat of a historic railway works plant.

 Agriculture and fishing were the city's main economic sources until the early 20th century.
 The most common crops, in terms of surface area, are alfalfa, wheat, durum wheat, grape vine, olive tree, barley and sorghum.
 Among fruit trees dominates apricot, peach and plum trees.
 Important are the traditional productions of wine (Sangiovese, Trebbiano, Rebola, Pagadebit, Albana wines) and extra virgin olive oil.
 The fishing industry can count on a fleet of about 100 fishing boats, the most consistent of Rimini's fishing department, which includes the coast between Cattolica and Cesenatico.